Ganglion cysts are small, benign, fluid-filled sacs. They usually form on or near a joint or the covering of a tendon.

 - wearing a splint for a few days, if the cyst was on the hand or wrist

 - using over-the-counter pain relief, if necessary

-- keeping the extremity raised to reduce the risk of swelling
+- raising the extremity to reduce the risk of swelling

 A ganglion cyst does not pose a serious health problem.
-However, if it is causing any discomfort or limitation of movement, speak to a doctor, who may recommend a procedure to remove it.
+However, if it is causing any discomfort or limitation of movement, a person should speak with a doctor, who may recommend a procedure to remove it.

 Surgical procedures can leave a scar, and there is a risk that the cyst will form again.